DSD-DBS/capella-collab-manager/docs/docs/user/projects/models/sources/t4c.md

 For all actions, you need to navigate to `Projects`, and select the model sources button for the model. <br /> ![Model sources](./open-modelsources.png)

-## Link a TeamForCapella repository to a project model
+## Link a TeamForCapella Repository to a Project Model

 1. Click on `Use existing repository` in the `T4C Models` section.
 1. Select the TeamForCapella instance, the repository and enter a project name.